History of Port Vale F.C.: 1969–1983: Just getting by

 The small squad barely changed for 1976–77; Kevin Kennerley and Ian Osborne replacing an outgoing Geoff Morris.
 The FA slapped the club with a £400 fine for poor discipline, the club therefore began fining players for unacceptable behaviour on the pitch.
-Terry Lees was sold to Sparta Rotterdam for £25,000. £12,000 of this money was spent on striker Ken Beamish.
+Terry Lees was sold to Sparta Rotterdam for £25,000. £12,000 this money was spent on striker Ken Beamish.
 Former England international Bobby Thomson was also brought in and quickly made captain.
 The club continued in their physical footballing ways, opposition manager Jimmy McGuigan describing it as 'the worst example of football thuggery I have ever seen' and Burnley captain Peter Noble calling Vale 'a bunch of kickers'.
-In the FA Cup they lost at the Fifth Round to a crowd of nearly 50,000 at Villa Park.
-In the league they clung on to their third tier status, safe by only three points.
+In the FA Cup, they lost to a crowd of nearly 50,000 at Villa Park in the fifth round. they clung to their third-tier status in the league, safe by only three points.

 Before the 1977–78 season began, Tommy McLaren was released, as was Eric Skeels, Ian Osborne and coach Roy Chapman.
 David Harris also refused a new contract, for the same reason Sammy Morgan's £12,000 return did not go through.
 The club's hierarchy displayed their dissatisfaction with manager Roy Sproson.
 He was sacked in October and never returned to Vale Park.
-After a spell under caretaker-manager Colin Harper, ex-Bury manager Bobby Smith was appointed to the job.
+After a spell under caretaker manager Colin Harper, ex-Bury manager Bobby Smith was appointed to the job.
 He made Dennis Butler his assistant.
 In January, Neville Chamberlain became the club's first black professional.
 Colchester United's John Froggatt was also brought in for £10,000.
-Frugal spending out of the window, the club still almost managed to break even.
-However the club were relegated back into the Fourth Division in 21st place.
+With frugal spending out of the window, the club still almost broke even.
+The club was relegated to the Fourth Division in 21st place.